TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-schedule.md

 ### **Error when creating deployment**

-* Follow the instructions in ["Machines don't show up in the portal under Update Management"](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs) to ensure the machine is correctly configured for the correct workspace.
+* Follow the instructions in ["Machines don't show up in the portal under Update Management"](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs) to ensure the machine is correctly configured for the correct workspace
-* Ensure you have the correct permissions to create deployments, especially Contributor access on any Azure VMs you are trying to manage, by referencing the ["Update Management"](https://docs.microsoft.com/azure/automation/automation-role-based-access-control#update-management) section of the Automation RBAC documentation.
+* Ensure you have the correct permissions to create deployments, especially Contributor access on any Azure VMs you are trying to manage, by referencing the ["Update Management"](https://docs.microsoft.com/azure/automation/automation-role-based-access-control#update-management) section of the Automation RBAC documentation

 ## **Recommended Documents**